Chores and Character for Families: Small Tasks that Shape Big Hearts

 “Whatever you do, work heartily, as for the Lord and not for men.”– Colossians 3:23 (ESV)

-Folding laundry or sweeping a floor becomes more than duty—it becomes worship.
+Folding laundry or sweeping a floor is family worship at home.
 Done for the Lord, even the smallest action carries quiet dignity.

 “Let all that you do be done in love.”– 1 Corinthians 16:14 (ESV)